Open-Microfrontends/open-microfrontends-examples/host-backend-integration-api-proxy-security/README.md

 # OpenMicrofrontends Example Host Backend Integration API Proxy with Security

 This demo shows how a Microfrontend that requires API proxies with security can be integrated into an Application Host.
+It also shows how *frontendPermissions* can be used in the Microfrontend and how they are derived on the Application Host.

 It consists of: